 Other disability communities are similarly organized by professional / occupational category.
-For example, the National Federation of the Blind (NFB) has lots of Divisions, Committees, and Groups, many of which are occupation-based.
+For example, here in the U.S.A., the National Federation of the Blind (NFB) has lots of Divisions, Committees, and Groups, many of which are occupation-based.

 Unlike the NFB, however, I don't think occupation-based groups for autistic people should all be part of one big organization.
 Instead they should be part of a looser network.
 While some of us can do a reasonably good job of leading small groups, I doubt that very many of even the best leaders among us can cope well with the politics of a large organization.
 The loose-network-of-smaller-groups approach has worked well for at least some other kinds of minority communities, such as the LGBT community.

 Ideally, each occupation-based group could also have a "Friends and Family Auxiliary," or an "Allistic Auxiliary," or something similar, enabling some (mostly NT) parents, spouses/partners, etc., to help out with fund-raising, business networking, and other aspects of running the group that may be especially difficult for the autistic peer leaders.

 As I envision them, both the occupation-based autistic worker groups themselves and their friends-and-family auxiliaries would exist primarily online (as forums and chats) with occasional local in-person events.
 Online chats could include both text-based chats and video/audio chats, to accommodate the differing communication needs of different work-capable autistic people.